HD60Hz/squad-lab1-store/README.md

 ```

 Now we can serve the customer while, we manage the store
 Still we have an other problem.
-If another customer connects to the server he wont be served.
-To add multiclient serving we add a layer of threads (one per customer)
+If another customer connects to the server he won't be served.
+To add multi-client serving we add a layer of threads (one per customer)

 ```python
 class StoreServer(Thread):